 Looking at the DMCA as a stand-alone law is a mistake.
 It and Acts similar to it need to be taken together to understand what Congress was attempting to achieve [the growth of the infant web] and just how well that process has worked out.

 What is the DMCA safe harbor?
-While it provides immunity from copyright claims associated with user-generated content, the DMCA safe harbors are just one in many laws established by Congress to create a secure growth medium for businesses online.
+While it provides immunity from copyright claims associated with user-generated content, Congress went beyond the DMCA safe harbor to create a secure growth medium for businesses online.
+And, thus, we have the Internet as we know it today.

 Need a third party DMCA agent for your site or app?
 We’ll provide you that agent for just $70 a year.